aJustinOng/aJustinOng/README.md

 **`Developer/Artist/Creator`**

-I am an aspiring data analyst with entry-level professional experience in application development.
+I am an aspiring data scientist/analyst with entry-level professional experience in application development.
 I mainly work with Python, Java, and C++ in various personal and academic projects.
 I graduated from Southern Arkansas University with a major in Computer Science and a minor in Mathematics.
 I enjoy collaborating with people and creating ideas!

 ### Find me on: